Orange Mint

 International Legal Standing

-Orange mint maintains unrestricted status in most countries:
+Orange mint enjoys unrestricted status in most countries around the world:

 • European Union: Fully legal for cultivation and personal use across all member states